jasonbot/weblog/content/weblog/llms.md

 We're all engaging in intellectual property theft right now when we use these models.
 They're betting on a "they can't arrest all of us" approach in which the norms and laws which worked are forcefully changed to further enable this theft of creators' property.

 Again: the value of the LLMs is the data, not the model, and human beings have to provide that data.
-Large LLM companies are only going to be profitable if they are allowed to steal training data with impunity.
+Large LLM companies are only going to be profitable if they are allowed to use data at very small margins, if not zero cost (stealing training data with impunity).

 I have not heard a single compelling case for the unequivocal legality of what's going on: every assertion I've seen that OpenAI has a 'right' to this data is qualified with an _apparently_ or a _probably_.